Jithuk123/i-CLINIQ-BE/README.md

 # health_consultation_application

 Health Consultation Application
+Requirement details:-
 	Build a health consultation app where doctors can view their appointments and refer them to labs etc .
 	There will be 3 users- Doctors,Lab Technicians, Admin

 Doctor
 Should should be able to see this appointments
-Should be able to see all details of patient
-His personal details
-Medication history
-Lab history
-Should be able to update medication(select medicines from a predefined set) Should be able to refer them to lab (select tests from a predefined set) Should be able to see lab results
+Should be able to see all details of patient,his personal details,Medication history,Lab history Should be able to update medication(select medicines from a predefined set) Should be able to refer them to lab (select tests from a predefined set) Should be able to see lab results